0n1udra/slime_server/README.md

 Executes server.jar in detached tmux session, bot runs in 2nd window of said session.
 Utializes tmux send-key command to pass through command to server.

+### Versions:
+#### Local with Tmux:
+If you have access to the Minecraft server and server related files/folders.
+There are functions that backup/restore world folder and even the whole server folder, and there's also functions that edit server files like server.properties and eula.txt.
+Tmux is used to pass commands through to Minecraft server, and is also used to capture and log server output. bs4 is used for server update function by downloading latest server.jar file from official Minecraft website.

+#### RCON:
+Control Minecraft server with RCON, you only have access to server functions and won't be able to edit server files/folders like backup/restore world saves or edit server properties.

+## Local with Tmux
 ### Requirements:
 - [Python3](https://www.python.org/)
 - [Tmux](https://github.com/tmux/tmux/wiki)